thudfactor/elfinjohn/content/experiments/index.md

 These songs were arranged and mixed using Ableton Live, some with bits I wrote and some with a variety of samples and loops.

+### Pew Pew
+{{% audio file="pewpew.mp3" %}}

+**November 13, 2020** “Pew Pew” is one chord progression played through different instruments using different arpeggiated patterns.
+It was largely written during an anxiety-filled weekend before the 2020 US Presidential elections.
+I think… there's a lot of stuff I might do differently next time.

 ### Zap Steps Out

 {{% audio file="zap_steps_out.mp3" %}}